Internet-of-People/iop-blockchain/PREMINING.md

 ## Securing your wallet

-Securing your address, funds and wallet must be a priority.
+Securing your address, funds and wallet is a must and priority.
 In case of computer damage, reinstall or loss you must be able to get your tokens back.

+During this initial phase, new IoP Wallet versions will be launched regularly, so you will need to reinstall the wallet often.
+Means, **after each new version you must** make a *Wallet Backup*.

 ### Wallet backup
 You can create a backup of your wallet and all your keys by selecting *Backup Wallet* from the *File* menu in your wallet.
 The file you specify, will be used in case you need to restore your wallet.

+To be on the safe site and really sure, we want you to make once in the beginning of the use of the IoP app a *Private Key Backup*.
+This you only need to do once.

 ### Private Key backup

-During this initial phase, new IoP Wallet version will be launched regularly, so you will need to reinstall the wallet often.
-You can just backup the address you generated for the premine stage, by exporting the private key.
+You backup the initial address you generated for the premine stage, by exporting the private key and put it away.

 In order to export the private key, follow these steps: